SelecTree: Tree Detail

-Leaves Ovate to Deeply Lobed, Medium to Light Green, Gold, Partly Deciduous.
+Leaves Ovate to Deeply Lobed, Green, Golden or Yellow or Orange, Partly Deciduous.

 Flowers Inconspicuous.
 Green.
 Flowers in Spring.
 Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Orange or Red Drupe, Small (0.25 - 0.50 inches), fruiting in Winter or Summer.